caiks/WBOT02/README.md

 --|--|--|--|--|--|--|--|--|--|--|--|--|--|--|--|--|--
 2.53|2.76|2.81|2.92|2.97|3.04|3.13|3.18|3.22|3.21|3.34|3.32|3.26|3.37|3.25|2.93|3.32|2.21

 The mean *underlying* path length tends to increase with increasing *overlying* path length.
 The maximum also varies with *overlying* path length if one adjusts for the normal distribution of the path lengths.
 This suggests that greater and greater detail is required as the *slices* become more specialised.
-In fact, the longest *underlying* path length is 18 only one less than the maximum path length for the whole *underlying model* (81).
-The low mean and mode suggests that general brightness is all that is interesting in most cases, i.e. the strongest *alignments* are of global changes on brightness.
+In fact, the longest *underlying* path length is 18 - only one less than the maximum path length for the whole *underlying model* (81).
+The low mean and mode suggests that general brightness is all that is interesting in most cases, i.e. the strongest *alignments* are of global brightness relations.

 The median *diagonal* at 18.3 is much less than that for *model* 66 at 26.0, which also suggests that a larger threshold might be considered.
 However, we can expect higher *level* *alignments* to be somewhat lower than for lower *level models* because the *alignments* are global rather than local.